pieper/dicomsort/README.md

   find DicomSourceDir/ | grep "IMA$" | dicomsort -s "" DicomTargetDir

-  would scan DicomSourceDir for file pathnames ending in IMA and create an output directory DicomTargetDir.
+  would scan DicomSourceDir for file path names ending in IMA and create an output directory DicomTargetDir.
 The folder structure will be created using the default pattern with symbolic links to the source dicom data files.
 ```